-Where colleagues or contractors are not satisfied with the response received from any other agency or stakeholder regarding a Safeguarding concern:
+Where colleagues or contractors are not satisfied with the response received from any other agency or stakeholder regarding a Safeguarding concern they will:

 - Colleagues should discuss the concern with their leader and agree an action plan (within 1 working day).
-Contractors should share their concerns with a Bromford colleague who will escalate to a leader where appropriate. - The leader at Bromford will liaise with the equivalent manager within the agency concerned (within 2 working days).

-If the leader remains unsatisfied with the outcome, the case should be referred to a Bromford senior leader and be raised with an equivalent senior leader within the agency concerned (within 2 working days).
+Contractors should share their concerns with a Bromford colleague who will escalate to a leader where appropriate. - The Leader at Bromford will liaise with the equivalent Manager within the agency concerned (within 2 working days). - If the Leader remains unsatisfied with the outcome, the case should be referred to a Bromford Senior Leader and be raised with an equivalent Senior Leader within the agency concerned (within 2 working days).

-5.11 Risk management
+11. Risk management

-- Safeguarding will be an integral part of day-to-day activity and leaders will review cases and learning in 1:1's/Team meetings/Team talks. - Leaders will act in line with our Disciplinary Procedure if a colleague fails to report allegations of suspected or actual abuse and does not act in accordance with our Safeguarding and Domestic Abuse Policies and Procedures. - We will keep a record of all safeguarding concerns, referrals and outcomes - Customer Experience will produce quarterly and annual safeguarding reports - If a contractor fails to report a safeguarding or domestic abuse concern, they could be held accountable, liable, and may be required to evidence the rationale for failing to report. - Bromford will conduct an annual review of safeguarding which will assess the effectiveness of our approach to Safeguarding including a review of our contractors reporting, interagency working, as well as incorporating internal and external learning, such as from Serious Case Reviews and wider good practice. - Performance updates will be recorded against Key Strategic Risk Indicators. - Bromford will ensure our approach to safeguarding is current, proportionate, and relates to upto-date legislation.
+- Safeguarding will be an integral part of day-to-day activity and leaders will review cases and learning in 1:1's / Team meetings / Team talks. - Leaders will take action in line with our Disciplinary procedure if a colleague fails to report allegations of suspected or actual abuse and does not act in accordance with our Safeguarding and Domestic Abuse Policies and Procedures. - Customer Experience and Service Delivery Leadership Teams will quarterly monitor and review safeguarding cases. - If a contractor fails to report a safeguarding or domestic abuse concern, they could be held accountable, liable, and may be required to evidence the rationale for failing to report. - Bromford will conduct an annual review of safeguarding which will assess the effectiveness of our approach to Safeguarding including a review of our contractors reporting, interagency working, as well as incorporating internal and external learning, such as from Serious Case Reviews and wider good practice. - Performance updates will be recorded against Key Strategic Risk Indicators. - Bromford will ensure our approach to safeguarding is current, proportionate, and relates to upto-date legislation. - The overall responsibility for Safeguarding is overseen by the Director of Localities and Customer Contact.